 That’s a conditional statement.
 It’s kind of an A –> B. However, it’s also got this extra element of “unlikely.”
 You don’t know for a fact that B is going to happen, just that it’s very likely.
 Now, that is all we need to know about this block.
 That’s it.
-When we look at the answer choices we are going to be searching for this same kind of block.
+When we look at the answer choices, we will be searching for this same kind of block.
 Now for Block 2.

 Great, that’s a block.
 We need to find something just like this in the answer choice.

-I’m going to simplify this with just two answer choices: A correct one and one that look close but is not right.
+I’m going to simplify this with just two answer choices: A correct one and one that looks close but is not right.